Construction Engineering Technology (CET)

 Typically Offered: Spring.

-Course Description: Study of selected topics, such as underground construction, underpinning, formwork and other project support requirements; evaluation and review of current practices in heavy construction.
+Course Description: Study of selected topics, such as underground construction, underpinning, formwork and other project support requirements; evaluation and review of current practices in construction.
 The course includes study and research in a specific area that combines major elements from previous construction engineering technology courses culminating in an integrating experience through individual and/or group projects, technical reports and presentations.
-Prerequisite(s): CET 254.
+Prerequisite(s): CET 105 and CET 254.

 CET 490 Building Codes, Standards, and Practices Credits: 3